Jidoka: The method that improves manufacturing processes

 - Detect abnormalities.
 The goal is for the machines themselves to be able to react to their failures and trigger alerts to notify employees, preventing faulty processes from continuing.
 This philosophy covers all types of issues, including defective products and poor-quality raw materials.

 - Stop production.
-Once the error is pinpointed, the machinery must stop automatically without human intervention.
+Once the error is pinpointed, the machinery must shut down automatically without human intervention.
 Of course, workers should also be able to stop the production lines in case of emergency.

 - Take corrective actions.
 After efforts to solve the problem quickly, a decision must be made on whether production can resume.